Scottish Women's Football Championship

 The Scottish Women's Football Championship is the third league tier of women's football in Scotland.
 Founded in 2020, the Championship replaced the SWFL First Division (SWFL 1).
 The Championship was played in North and South divisions for three seasons until 2022, when it became a single national division with eight clubs.
-Scottish Women's Football League One was formed in 2022 with 14 clubs (12 coming from the Championship).
+Scottish Women's Football League One was formed in 2022 as Scotland's fourth tier of women's football, with 12 clubs (coming from the Championship).